-The Solicitation has up to $2 million to spend, and funds expended by March 15, 2024.
-The Program seeks projects that result in enduring benefits to the Lower American River.
-The Program allows for the following types of projects: Land acquisitions, capital improvements that expand, restore, enhance, interpret, or protect the Parkway’s natural, cultural, historic, recreational, and educational resources, consistent with the American River Parkway Plan, and community access projects and programming.
+The Solicitation has up to $2 million to spend, and funds must be expended by March 31, 2025.
+The Program allows for the following types of projects: Land acquisitions, planning and implementation projects for capital improvements that expand, restore, enhance, interpret, or protect the Parkway’s natural, cultural, historic, recreational, and educational resources, consistent with the American River Parkway Plan, and community access projects and programming.

 Project may include, but are not limited to: